Happy, an adoptable mixed breed in Vancouver, BC image 1/6

 How To Adopt

-Happy was listed as Adoptable by City of Vancouver Animal Services
+Happy was listed as adoptable by City of Vancouver Animal Services

 How can I adopt Happy?